sortofamudkip/FE_stats_calc/README.md

 # FE_stats_calc
-Calculates the chance that one would get a certain amount of stats one could in a FE level up.
+Calculates the chance that a character in FE gets a certain amount of stats one level up.

 The results are written into the `.txt` files.